message/iata/RU.md

 3. Passengers arriving from Armenia, Azerbaijan, Belarus, Kazakhstan, Moldova (Rep.), Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan must have a negative COVID-19 PCR test taken at most 3 days before arrival.
 The test result must have a green QR code obtained in the app 'Traveling without COVID-19'.
 - This does not apply to nationals of the Russian Fed.
 4. Flights from Tanzania to the Russian Fed. are suspended.
-5. Passengers could be subject to self-isolation for 14 days.
-6. Passengers must complete an "Application Form" and present it upon arrival.
+5. Passengers must complete an "Application Form" and present it upon arrival.
 The form can be obtained at <a href="https://www.rospotrebnadzor.ru/upload/%D0%B0%D0%B2%D0%B8%D0%B0%D0%90%D0%BD%D0%BA%D0%B5%D1%82%D0%B0%20RUS.docx">https://www.rospotrebnadzor.ru/upload/авиаАнкета%20RUS.docx</a>
-7. Suspension of e-visa issuance.
+6. Suspension of e-visa issuance.